oneway101/Victor-s-Crown/README.md

 ## Settings
 Download bible to read offline is currently disabled.
 You can set a new goal with total number of chapters and total prayer time of Goal term (number of days).
-`Save Setting` buttons saves the changed values in settings tab view.
+`Save Setting` button saves the changed values in settings tab view.
 Otherwise it will not be reflected on the profile tab view.